 Step 3: Designate a registered agent

 Your registered agent will be the LLC’s main point of contact for communicating with the state and other legal authorities.
-You can either choose to function as your own agent, or your attorney can take on this role.
+You can choose to function as your own agent or designate your attorney to take on this role.

 Step 4: File the articles of organization

-The articles of organization is a document that includes pertinent information about your LLC (business name, address, registered agent, the names of members, etc.).
+An LLC’s articles of organization include pertinent information about your business, including business name, address, registered agent, the names of members, and more.

 Step 5: Register with the IRS

-For tax purposes, an LLC can be treated as either a corporation, partnership, or as a disregarded entity (income is included on the owner’s individual tax return).
-You can either stick with the default IRS classification or you can elect a different option using Form 8832.
+When it comes to taxes, an LLC can be treated as either a corporation, partnership, or as a disregarded entity (income is included on the owner’s individual tax return).
+You can stick with the default IRS classification or elect a different option using Form 8832.